Azure/azure-sdk-for-go/sdk/storage/azqueue/README.md

    this client represents interaction with the Azure storage account itself, and allows you to acquire preconfigured client instances to access the queues within.
 It provides operations to retrieve and configure the account properties as well as list, create, and delete queues within the account.
-To perform operations on a specific queue, retrieve a client using the `GetQueueClient` method.
+To perform operations on a specific queue, retrieve a client using the `NewQueueClient` method.
 2. QueueClient -
    this client represents interaction with a specific queue (which need not exist yet).
-It provides operations to create, delete, or configure a queue and includes operations to send, receive, peek, delete, and update messages within it.
+It provides operations to create, delete, or configure a queue and includes operations to enqueue, dequeue, peek, delete, and update messages within it.

 ### Messages